 How Many Pregnancies End in a Miscarriage?

 There is a list of things one must follow for recovery after miscarriage.
 Give yourself time to heal physically and emotionally.
-You might bleed for some days, and it could be painful and depressing.
-You are also suggested to check your body temperature for the next few days or a week as the mental trauma, and physical loss of stamina can take a toll on you and make you fall sick.
+You might bleed for some days, and it could be painful and depressing, but don’t distance yourself from your loved ones.
+You must check your body temperature for the next few days or a week as the mental trauma, and physical loss of stamina can take a toll on you and make you fall sick.
 Avoid any sexual intercourse for the next few days and try to relax yourself and your body to give it some time to heal.
 Also, try and wear sanitary pads for the next one or two days to avoid any impromptu blood flow due to miscarriage.

 Even after you have detected the miscarriage, it is hardly possible to prevent it.
 Making sure that your abdomen is safe and taken good care of is vital, and one must ensure this timely.
 Make it a rule to check your medication in any scenario and ensure it is from an authorised source.